-The Floridian Aquifer System is the drinking water source for most of the population in the geographical extent of the district.
-Where the limestone or dolostone that comprises the Floridan Aquifer System is at or near the land surface, the District has designated these areas as a Sensitive Karst Area (SKA).
-Sediments overlying the limestone can be highly permeable and the limestone or dolostone, due to its chemical composition, is susceptible to dissolution when it interacts with slightly acidic water.
+The Floridian Aquifer System is the drinking water source for most of the population in the geographical extent of the District.
+In parts of the district, limestone (or dolostone) that makes up or comprise this aquifer system occurs at or near the land surface.
+Sediments overlying the limestone can be highly permeable.
+The limestone, due to its chemical composition, is susceptible to dissolution when it interacts with slightly acidic water.
 "Karst" is a geologic term used to describe areas where landscapes have been affected by the dissolution of limestone or dolostone, including areas where the formation of sinkholes is relatively common.
-Sensitive Karst Areas are areas with hydrogeological and geologic characteristics relatively more conducive to potential contamination of the Floridian Aquifer System from surface pollutant sources.
+Sensitive Karst Areas reflect areas with hydrogeological and geologic characteristics relatively more conducive to potential contamination of the Floridian Aquifer System from surface pollutant sources.
 The formation of karst-related features, such as sinkholes is also more likely to occur in SKAs.